-Unsworth's Yard Brewery, situated in the pretty South Lakes village of Cartmel.
+Unsworth's Yard Brewery - A brewery situated in the pretty South Lakes village of Cartmel.
 Unsworth's Yard is home to Cartmel Cheeses, a kitchenware and fine wine shop, and a five-barrel microbrewery.
 The brewery can be viewed through large windows from the tasting room bar and shop.

 The Carlisle Brewing Co. prides itself on creating 'proper beer for proper beer drinkers'.
 Run by husband-and-wife team Alain and Alison, they have a selection of core beers and ales, as well as specials that are only brewed now and again.
 Try it at their pub, The Spinners Arms, in Cummersdale.

-The Wild Boar, Crook, where The Brewhouse is run by master-brewer Tim Bloomer of the Fell Brewery.
+The Brewhouse - The Wild Boar, Crook, where The Brewhouse is run by master-brewer Tim Bloomer of the Fell Brewery.
 Here you can cosy up with a drink by the fire and see the microbrewery itself behind an adjoining glass door.
-For something a little unusual, try out the Smoked Porter, a rich, dark ale, made with malted barley, which is smoked on site in the Wild Boar Smokehouse.
+For something a little unusual, try out the Smoked Porter, a rich, dark ale, made with malted barley which is smoked on site in the Wild Boar Smokehouse.

-The Strands Brewery, Nether Wasdale, which is based at The Strands Inn near Wastwater.
-If you stop at the inn for a sample, you'll surely want to tuck into a hearty meal from the food menu too, and the team love their brewery so much that they now run a beer festival to look out for!
+The Strands Brewery - Based at The Strands Inn at Nether Wasdale near Wastwater.
+If you stop at the inn for a sample, you'll be sure to want to tuck into a hearty meal from the food menu too, and the team love their brewery so much that they now run a beer festival to look out for.
 Browse our cottages in surrounding Wasdale.

-The Black Bull in Coniston, where you can stop off after a hard day's walking for refreshments created by their own microbrewery, Coniston Brewery.
+The Black Bull in Coniston - Stop off after a hard day's walking for refreshments created by their own microbrewery, Coniston Brewery.

-The Drunken Duck Inn, near Ambleside, where you can sample the delights of the pub's Barngates Brewery and enjoy tasty meals – it's surrounded by great walking and beautiful views too!
+The Drunken Duck Inn - Located near Ambleside, you can sample the delights of the pub's Barngates Brewery and enjoy tasty meals.
+It's surrounded by great walking and beautiful views too!
 Barngates is lucky to have its own water supply, which adds its distinctive flavour to their brews.
 Why not remain close by booking a cottage in Ambleside?

 And finally, Cumbrian Legendary Ales – craft-brewed beers created at the Old Hall Brewery on the shores of Esthwaite Water, and served at the brewery's own pubs, the Kirkstile Inn, Loweswater and Dockray Hall, Penrith.

-Wherever you choose to spend your time in the Lake District, there's almost certainly a brewery or microbrewery nearby waiting to be discovered.
-If you haven't yet booked your next break in the Lakes, you can find your perfect holiday getaway using our collection of Lake District cottages.
+Wherever you choose to spend your time in the Lake District, there's almost certainly a brewery or microbrewery nearby waiting to be discovered!
+If you haven't yet booked your next break in the Lakes, you can find your perfect holiday getaway in our collection of Lake District self-catering holiday cottages.